 To find out more about how to get this process started, please feel free to contact us or call Richard Magnone or one of our eviction attorney associates, Ian Fidler or Christine Travers at 773-399-1122.

 Each case is different.
-For residential evictions, we generally bill evictions hourly at a rate of $275 per hour but a portion of our fees are a “fixed fee portion” of $600 (plus costs) for the following parts of our service: initial preparation of summons and complaint, tracking service of process, making contact to update the landlord client on the results of service of process, preparing for court, and making the initial court appearance.
-Any other work is billed at an hourly rate of $275 per hour. (please note, commercial evictions and some other evictions such as eviction for probate estates are performed on a different, greater hourly basis – be sure to call for a price quote) Clerk time is billed at $85 per hour.
+For residential evictions, we generally bill evictions hourly at a rate of $295 per hour plus costs with the following parts of our service initial preparation of summons and complaint, tracking service of process, making contact to update the landlord client on the results of service of process, preparing for court, and making the initial court appearance costing approximately $700.
+Any other eviction work is billed at an hourly rate of $295 per hour. (please note, commercial evictions and some other evictions such as eviction for probate estates are performed on a different, greater hourly basis – be sure to call for a price quote) Clerk time is billed at $85 per hour.
 In addition, clients pay all court costs, service of process fees, clerking fees, and other costs.
 We require an advance payment retainer of $1500 and signed engagement letter in order for us to begin work on an eviction case.
 That lets us know that we have a client and it lets our client’s know that they have an eviction attorney!

 If you are a tenant, please click here.